Leadership and the Leader's Purpose

 An important part of describing anything is to look at its purpose.
 This is especially appropriate for leadership.

-In exploring leadership purpose, we should first differentiate the terms leader and leadership.
+In exploring leadership purposes, we should first differentiate the terms leader and leadership.

-This is because we can understand leadership better when we are not distracted by traditional ideas about what a leader does, and how a leader behaves, etc.
+This is because we can understand leadership better when we are not distracted by traditional ideas about what a leader does, and how one behaves, etc.

-The bigger the group, and situation, and environment with which the group engages, then the more complex 'Leadership' - as a system of effects - will be.
+The bigger the group, the situation, and the environment with which the group engages, then the more complex 'Leadership' - as a system of effects - will be.

-Leadership is therefore often quite separate to the notion of a single leader of a single group, situation, and time.
+Leadership is therefore often quite separate from the notion of a single leader of a single group, situation, and time.

 Leadership is a process, within which there may be different leaders acting at different times in different situations.

-Other authors, notably including John Adair, also say that leadership does not have to rely on one person.
+- Other authors, notably John Adair, also say that leadership does not have to rely on one person.

 Leadership purpose can be seen to operate on at least two levels:

-- ultimate responsibility ('the buck stops here') - which may not be a direct controlling or active role, and
+- Ultimate responsibility ('the buck stops here') - which may not be a direct controlling or active role

 It's appropriate here to explain the differences between responsibility and accountability:

-An interesting yet challenging (to many aspiring leaders) way to see this is that:
+An interesting yet challenging way to see this is that:

 - A good leader will divert and give credit and praise to others when delegated responsibilities succeed.